Repelled point processes with application to numerical integration: Introduction

 The paper is structured as follows.
 Section \ref{sec:Background and Notations} provides background information about point processes.
-Section \ref{sec:The repelled Poisson point process} introduces the repulsion operator, a parametric operator that operates on locally finite sets of points in $\mathbb{R}^d$.
-We analyze the properties of this operator when applied to a homogeneous Poisson point process, and present our main result, showing variance reduction compared to crude Monte Carlo.
+Section \ref{sec:The repelled Poisson point process} introduces the repulsion operator.
+We analyze the properties of this operator and present our main theoretical result, showing variance reduction when the repulsion operator is applied to a PPP, compared to crude Monte Carlo.
 Additionally, we describe a sampling procedure and present an experimental illustration of the variance reduction.
 In Section \ref{sec:Application to numerical integration}, we put our method in context, by conducting a comparison with standard Monte Carlo methods on synthetic integration tasks.
-In Section \ref{sec:ther models and properties}, we explore additional aspects of the repulsion operator, such as iterating it several times, estimating the pair correlation function and structure factor of the repelled Poisson point process, as well as applying the repulsion operator to already repulsive point processes like the Ginibre point process.
+In Section \ref{sec:ther models and properties}, we explore additional aspects of the repulsion operator, such as iterating it several times, estimating the pair correlation function and structure factor of the RPPP, as well as applying the repulsion operator to already repulsive point processes.
 Section \ref{sec:Conclusion} concludes the paper with a few research directions.
-All proofs are gathered in Appendix \ref{sec:Proofs}, while Appendix \ref{app:experiments} gives extra simulation results.
+Finally, all proofs are gathered in Appendix \ref{sec:Proofs}, while Appendix \ref{app:experiments} gives extra simulation results.